qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/write_api_documentation.rst

 The structure of a documentation comment
 ========================================

 A doc comment appears right before the structure (class, property, method or constant) it describes.
-It beginns with ``%%/**%%`` and ends with ``*/``.
+It begins with ``/**`` and ends with ``*/``.
 The rows in between start with a ``*`` followed by the text of the particular row.
 Within this frame there is a description text at the beginning.
 Afterwards attributes may follow, describing more aspects.

 Description texts may also include HTML tags for a better structuring.